zmwm37/zmwm37/README.md

 <p> This page is 🚧 UNDER CONSTRUCTION 🚧 and is not complete.
 Please come back soon to learn more about me!

 <p>
-  I'm Zander, a <a href = 'https://capp.uchicago.edu/'>Computer Science/Public Policy<a> grad student at the University of Chicago and prior data science consultant at Deloitte.
+  I'm Zander, a <a href = 'https://capp.uchicago.edu/'>Computer Science/Public Policy<a> grad student at the University of Chicago and prior data science consultant at Deloitte 🟢.
 </p>
 <h3>Things I code with</h3>
 <p>